Gailpositive/Terraform-as-IaC-on-AWS/Infrastructure-As-Code/Deploying-a-wordpress-App.md

-# DEPLOYING A WORDPRESS APLLICATION ON AWS Using Terraform
+# DEPLOYING A WORDPRESS APLLICATION ON AWS USING TERRAFORM

 ### Using Terraform, we're setting up a reliable WordPress app in one place.
 It'll use a Multi-AZ setup for the database to make data safer and an auto-scaler for web hosting, adjusting based on how much the computer is being used